 Anthony/Kristaps Porzingis/Derrick Rose (2016-17 Knicks)

-This trio had so much hope and had the potential to bring the Knicks back.
-Instead, they missed the playoffs for a fourth straight season, finishing 31-51.
-Porzingis broke out, averaging 18 ppg that year, while Rose went AWOL at one point and played just 64 games.
+After three years without a playoff appearance, the Knicks hired Jeff Hornacek and acquired Derrick Rose with the goal of returning to the postseason.
+Instead a trio with so much potential, failed as the Knicks finished 31-51.
+Porzingis broke out, averaging 18 ppg, while Rose went AWOL at one point and played just 64 games.
 Anthony played 74 games and averaged 22 ppg as he played his final season in NY.

 Anthony/James Harden/Chris Paul (2018-19 Rockets)

 Anthony played 10 games with the Rockets and this trio was only together for 5 of them as Paul missed 2 games in the beginning and Harden missed 3 due to injury.
 It was clear early that the Harden/Melo isolation tandem wasn’t going to work and the Rockets essentially deactivated Anthony and banished him for the rest of the season.